BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[They arrive at a frozen lake where geometric ice formations create a natural temple\]

-\[Ancient Noaidi sits in meditation, breath visible but creating no sound\]
+\[Ancient Thaum sits in meditation, breath visible but creating no sound\]

-ANCIENT NOAIDI: \*Winter recognizes your spirit.
+ANCIENT THAUM: \*Winter recognizes your spirit.
 You begin to understand its stillness.\*

-\[Noaidi touches the ice, sending patterns racing across the surface\]
+\[Thaum touches the ice, sending patterns racing across the surface\]

-ANCIENT NOAIDI: \*Before warmth, there was stillness.
+ANCIENT THAUM: \*Before warmth, there was stillness.
 In this state, the deepest wisdom was found.
 Observe\...\*

 \[Vision shows the first winter, how stillness preserved life and